Usedom (town)

 The whole island of Usedom was named after the town in medieval times.

 Geography

-The town lies in the southeastern part of the island of Usedom, in the so-called Achterland, on the northwest shore of the Oder Lagoon (Oderhaff, Stettiner Haff).
+The town lies in the southeastern part of the island of Usedom, in the so-called Achterland, on the northwest shore of the Szczecin Lagoon.
 The town is bordered on the west and north by the Peenestrom, the aforesaid lagoon's western outlet to the Baltic Sea.

 Municipality subdivisions

 The following communities belong to the town of Usedom:

 History

 The region has been settled since Neolithic times, and from the 8th and 9th centuries by ancient Slavs, who built a castle on the hill now known as the Schloßberg.
 The town's name comes from the Slavic word "uznam", meaning river mouth.
-Early in the twelfth century, the place was destroyed by the Danes.
+The town was destroyed by the Danes in the 1110s.

-In 1128, the West Pomeranian Landtag adopted Christianity, and shortly thereafter, a Premonstratensian monastery, Usedom Abbey (also Grobe or Pudagla Abbey) was established in Usedom.
+In the 1120s, Pomerania was conquered by Polish monarch Bolesław III Wrymouth, who initiated Christianization, entrusting this task to Otto of Bamberg.
+In 1128, the Slavic West Pomeranian assembly with Duke Wartislaw I adopted Christianity, and shortly thereafter, a Premonstratensian monastery, Usedom Abbey (also Grobe or Pudagla Abbey) was established in Usedom.
+In 1140 the local castle was first mentioned, as part of the newly established Bishopric of Wolin, and first castellans were mentioned from 1159.
+In 1177 and 1178 the town was destroyed twice by King Valdemar I of Denmark.
 In the thirteenth century, the German settlement of Usedom began as part of the eastern colonization (Ostsiedlung) in progress in many places at that time.
-On 23 December 1298, Usedom was granted town rights under Lübeck law.
+With the division of the Duchy of Pomerania, in 1295, it became part of the Duchy of Pomerania-Wolgast.
+On 23 December 1298, Usedom was granted town rights under Lübeck law by Bogusław IV.

 The town burnt down twice in great fires in 1475 and 1688.
-After the Treaty of Stettin (1630) and the subsequent Peace of Westphalia (1648) and the Treaty of Stettin (1653), Usedom, along with all of Western Pomerania, became a Dominion of Sweden (Swedish Pomerania) until 1720, when it was acquired by Prussia.
-From 1720 to 1945, the town was Prussian.
+During the Thirty Years' War, it was captured by King Christian IV of Denmark in 1628 and soon handed over to the Holy Roman Empire, then captured by Sweden in 1630, and recaptured by the Holy Roman Empire in 1637.
+After the Peace of Westphalia (1648) and the Treaty of Stettin (1653), Usedom, along with all of Western Pomerania, became a Dominion of Sweden (Swedish Pomerania) until 1720, when it was acquired by Prussia.
+In 1757, during the Seven Years' War, it was occupied by Sweden.
+From 1871, it formed part of the German Empire.
 The town had a railway connection from 1876.

 In 1934, at Karnin, a railway bridge, the Karnin Lift Bridge, was built, but it was destroyed in the Second World War.
+During the war, it was the location of a subcamp of the Sachsenhausen concentration camp.
+In February 1945, a German-perpetrated death march of Allied prisoners-of-war from the Stalag XX-B POW camp passed through the town.
 After the war, the town first belonged to the state of Mecklenburg-Vorpommern until East Germany abolished the Land system in 1952, whereafter it was in the Rostock region.
 At German reunification in 1990, Usedom once again found itself in the state of Mecklenburg-Vorpommern.